AliHanBtmz/Python_Project/README.md

-# I will share the pyhton projects here.
+# I will share the python projects here.